Heading to uni this autumn? Take some advice from those who've already been

 You'll save a lot by looking for cheaper versions of toiletries in pound shops.
 Quite often this stuff is bankrupt stock – there's nothing wrong with it, it's just going cheaper.

-On top of this, always try and ask for a student discount - your ordinary uni student card will get you discounts in a lot of shops and restaurants.
-Despite what your Student Union is probably telling you, you really don't need to buy an extra NUS card to get these discounts.
+On top of this, always try and ask for a student discount – your uni student card will get you discounts in a lot of shops and restaurants.

 Also try and keep a little money back for Christmas if you can.
 It's an expensive time of year and you'll probably have a lot of parties, clothes and presents to pay for.